Causal Inference on Networks under Continuous Treatment Interference: Empirical Application

-Specifically, we observe that when ignoring interference, the impact of national policies ($\phi(z; \vX^z_i)$) is overestimated by about 30\%.
+Then, Figure \ref{fig:YzYg_availability} displays the marginal aDRF $\mu^Z(z)$ (left-hand panel) and $\mu^G(g)$ (right-hand panel) when interference is taken into account.
 The left-hand panel of Figure \ref{fig:YzYg_availability}, which represents the aDRF of the direct NAC $\mu^Z(z)$ when interference is taken into account and marginalized over, shows that the highest benefit in terms of food supply is registered when NAC value is equal to 1.78.
-This suggests that domestic policies may require additional efforts if they are to be effective in an interconnected world.
+By comparing this result with that of Figure \ref{fig:Yz_availability}, we can infer than when ignoring interference, the impact of national policies ($\phi(z; \vX^z_i)$) is overestimated by about 30\%.
+This suggests a non-negligible role of spillover effects in the agricultural markets, and indicates that additional efforts are required to domestic policies in order to be effective in an interconnected world.\footnote{For completeness, in table \ref{tab:y_coef} in Appendix B, we report the estimates obtained from the outcome model when neglecting interference (column 1), and when including it (column 2).}

-In addition, the dose-response estimator allows us to assess the spillover effects of policy interventions in partner countries.
-The right-hand panel of Figure \ref{fig:YzYg_availability}, representing the average dose-response function of the network NAC $\mu^G(g)$, shows that as a result of the emergence of agri-food GVCs, it is crucial to take into account commercial partner policies when determining the optimal level of a domestic intervention because they can either boost or counteract the effect of local measures.
+In addition, the JPS-based estimator allows the estimation of spillover effects of policy interventions in partner countries.
+The right-hand panel of Figure \ref{fig:YzYg_availability} represents the average dose-response function of the network NAC $\mu^G(g)$ and shows that as a result of the emergence of agri-food GVCs, it is crucial to take into account commercial partner policies when determining the optimal level of a domestic intervention as they can either boost or counteract the effect of local measures.
 Specifically, high levels of domestic food availability are reached when trading partners provide incentives to their own agricultural producers, as shown by the increasing aDRF.
-This is straightforward bearing in mind that producer support may boost exports and therefore food availability in the importing country \textit{i}.
+This result is not surprising because producer support may boost exports and therefore food availability in the importing country \textit{i}.

-The effect of the correlation between domestic and foreign policies --- as mediated by the trade network --- is clearer when we look at Figure \ref{fig:Yzg_availability}, which represents the bivariate aDRF $\mu(z,g)$.
+The effect of the correlation between domestic and foreign policies --- as mediated by the trade network --- is even clearer when we look at Figure \ref{fig:Yzg_availability}, which represents the bivariate aDRF $\mu(z,g)$.
 Even when governments are able to maximize their objective functions and reach the highest level possible of welfare, the intensity of policies implemented in partner countries may still push the supply of food far from the desired level.